47 % of sixth graders said

 Contempt?

-Is your child safe
+Is your child safe from

-Is your child safe
+Is your child safe from

-from victims of
+victims of bullying who

-acquired guns?
+have acquired guns?

 Absolutely not.

-Why did Grossmont Union High School
+Why did Grossmont Union High School District

-District refuse to have a conference on
+refuse to have a conference on violence?

 San Diego Source